-Specialist Assessment Assessment Protocol DFFE Screening Tool Sensitivity Specialist Sensitivity Verification in the screening report and the additional species identified from the literature review) that are likely to occur within the Project area.
+Specialist Assessment Assessment Protocol DFFE Screening Tool Sensitivity Specialist Sensitivity Verification literature review) that are likely to occur within the Project area.
 However, this result was disputed by the specialist who confirmed that the site has Medium Sensitivity due to the possible presence of protected species.